Jean-CS/webpack-templates/README.md

 `babel-loader` is the webpack loader responsible for transpiling your javascript code into your list of supported browsers.
 Obviously, this used Babel.
 And Babel must be configured with some presets:

 1. `babel-preset-env` for transpiling ES6+ down to ES5
+2. `babel-preset-react` for compiling JSX and other stuff to vanilla Javascript

 > Webpack 4 does not need a configuration file by default.
 There is no need to define neither the entry point, nor the output file.
 Webpack 4 takes `./src/index.js` as the default entry point.
 And it will spit out the bundle in `./dist/main.js`